Last updated on

 8. Naturalization – Who Can Acquire German Citizenship

-Although immigration to Germany as measured by the number of people who received German citizenship reached its peak at the turn of the century, still more than 100 thousand people are naturalized every year.
+Although immigration to Germany as measured by the number of people who received German citizenship reached its peak at the turn of the century, still up to 200 thousand people are naturalized every year.
 Foreign citizens with a German parent and, under certain circumstances, German-born children of foreign parents who are residing in Germany are entitled to German citizenship.
 Likewise, foreign children under the age of 18 adopted by German parents automatically acquire German citizenship while spouses of German citizens can be naturalized after three years of living in Germany.
 In addition, foreigners who have been legally living in Germany (i.e., they must have had a residence permit) for eight years (for some applicants this can be reduced to six years) can also apply for German citizenship.
 However, there is a catch.
 Unless you are a citizen of an EEA country you will have to renounce your existing citizenship (this does not apply to those with a German parent though).
 Generally, foreigners applying for German citizenship must demonstrate a good command of the German language and a good knowledge of the German legal system and society, they must be able to support themselves financially and have no criminal record.
 For more information on naturalization visit the website of the Federal Ministry of Interior.

 Helpful Resources

-• BAMF – Federal Office for Migration and Refugees
+- BAMF – Federal Office for Migration and Refugees

-• Make It in Germany – a joint project of the Federal Ministry of Economy and Energy, the Federal Ministry of Labour and Social Affairs and the Federal Employment Agency.
+- Make It in Germany – a joint project of the Federal Ministry of Economy and Energy, the Federal Ministry of Labour and Social Affairs and the Federal Employment Agency.
 They also have a great youtube channel.

-• Auswärtiges Amt – the Federal Foreign Office
+- Auswärtiges Amt – the Federal Foreign Office

 There are many doors open for those who wish to immigrate to Germany, especially if they are young and possess the right qualifications.
 This guide briefly covers all relevant topics related to immigration to Germany from entering Germany to gaining the German citizenship.
 Since most immigrants initially come to Germany to study or to work, you should also check other sections of this website.
 More specifically, you should read the chapters discussing opportunities for studying and working in Germany to find additional relevant information and useful contacts that will help you overcome immigration hurdles.
 Also, do not forget to check out the new Skilled Immigration Act for important changes that are soon coming into force.
 Remember, Germany is the second most immigration friendly country in the world, so your chances are good.